levu12/callgrind-compare/README.md

 `callgrind-compare` allows for precise analysis of instruction count differences between different versions of your programs by comparing the output of valgrind's `callgrind_annotate` tool.

-**Note:** Instruction counting is one metric among many for performance analysis.
-While not an absolute measure of performance, it can be valuable for understanding algorithmic changes and their impact on program execution.

 ## Installation

 ```bash